 A rethinking of aid can help stimulate this growth.
 Aid should continue to support Africa’s public sector to provide essential services (health, education and water), but aid should not be an end in itself, he said.
 Aid should be seen as an investment in equitable growth and sustainable development by helping to unleash the private sector.

 Gordon Brown also argued that a key strategy for future growth in Africa will be the possibility of Africa leapfrogging a stage in technology and gaining mass access to broadband internet access.
 He used the speech to announce that he was working with African leaders and experts in the field including Sir Tim Berners-Lee, the father of the world wide web, for a major campaign and programme of work on the issue:

 “Africa’s best hope for diversification into the high-value sectors is a massive acceleration in the use of IT.
 A third of people in Africa now have mobiles, but less than 1% have access to broadband.
 I truly believe that the rapid expansion of internet access in Africa could transform how Africa trades, learns and holds political power accountable.”

 If Gordon Brown does launch an initiative in this area he’ll be following a great tradition of former Labour PM’s – Tony Blair and Harold Wilson both set up international development initiatives, establishing the African Governance Initiative and War on Want respectively.
 The Labour Campaign for International Development is currently interviewing the Labour Leadership candidates about their priorities – whatever their answers and whoever becomes leader, let’s hope that proud tradition continues.

 You can read the full transcript of Gordon Brown’s speech hereLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.